ShockLab

 Efficient Inverse RL – Gokul Swamy

-Efficient Inverse RL Abstract Interactive learning systems like self-driving cars, recommender systems, and large language model chatbots are becoming increasingly ubiquitous in everyday life.
-From a machine learning perspective, the key technical challenge underlying such systems is that rather than...
+Abstract Interactive learning systems like self-driving cars, recommender systems, and large language model chatbots are becoming increasingly ubiquitous in everyday life.
+From a machine learning perspective, the key technical challenge underlying such systems is that rather than simple prediction on...

 Read More